tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/copy.md

             Some of these restrictions may be lifted in the future.

         --no-api-permission
-            This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime
+            This Flight should NOT be allowed to hit Seaplane API endpoints and will NOT be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime

         --no-color
             Do not color output (alias for --color=never)

         --no-maximum
-            Remove any value set as the maximum number of instances
+            There is no maximum number of instances

             [aliases: no-max]